-On the docks, a disheveled, motley and weatherbeaten group of about a dozen swabs stand in a ragged line-up.
+On the docks, a disheveled, motley and weather-beaten group of about a dozen swabs stand in a ragged line-up.

 Feast your eyes, Cap'n.
-All of 'em good sea-faring men, faithful hands before the mast, every one worth his salt --
+All of 'em good sea-faring men, faithful hands before the mast, every one worth their salt -- point)

-(sotto, making his point) -- and crazy, to boot.
+(sotto, making his

+-- and crazy, to boot.

 Jack holds up a hand -- enough.
 He moves down the line, Gibbs at his side.
-Then he notices AnaMaria in line, dressed like a man, He raises an eyebrow.
+Then he notices AnaMaria in line, dressed like a man.
+He raises an eyebrow.